nkovalchik/Module5_SortedStack/README.md

 ## Overview

-This Java program reads a list of space-separated integers from the user, stores them in a `Stack`, sorts them in ascending order, and then prints the sorted stack.
+This Java program reads a list of space-separated integers from the user, stores them in a `Stack` sorts them in ascending order and then prints the sorted stack.
 The program utilizes `Collections.sort()` for sorting and ensures reusability by implementing the sorting logic inside a dedicated method.

 ## Features